Central Coast Sydney Australia - Central Coast accommodation, attractions, dining, events & area information guide

 History

-The area was originally occupied by the Awabakel Aborigines.
+The area was originally occupied by the Awabakel Indigenous Australians.
 It was first inhabited by white settlers when Irish Army Officer John Moore received the first European land grant in 1830.
 The 640 acre lot was named Avoca.
 A house was built on the ridge overlooking Avoca Lake just to the west of the beach, and cereal, fruit and grape crops were planted.

 The house was burned down in the 1850’s and the entire lot was leased in the late 19th century to exploit the timber.